SaraKhild/redisson-features/README.md

 <br>

-###### Result :star_struck: As you can see Jake is priority than Sam, if you restart will be the score of Jake is priority than Sam
+###### Result :star_struck: As you can see Jake is priority than Sam, if you restart will be the score of Jake is priority than Sam.

 <br>